PROFILE

 GPS is used to turn on Global Positioning System tracking.
 When on, the map cursor moves to the position reported by the GPS.
 Note that some browsers require a secure connection for this feature, e.g. use https://route3d.com.
 Since GPS uses battery it should only be turned on when needed.
 Note that with most phones GPS works in airplane mode, which conserves battery use.

 Track is used to turn GPS tracking on and off.
 If a track name is entered then tracking will begin to that track name.
 Cancel stops tracking.
+Note: only the iPhone version can track continuously in the background.

 Map help